Language selection

 Related links

-1. human dignity, including sexual and reproductive health and rights
+1. Human dignity, particularly sexual and reproductive health and rights

-Canada also contributes to development results through its support to multilateral, humanitarian, Canadian and international organizations.
+Canada also contributes to development results through its support of multilateral, humanitarian, Canadian, international and local organizations.
 Many multilateral and international organizations, such as the World Health Organization, GAVI, the Vaccine Alliance, the Global Polio Eradication Initiative, and the Global Fund to Fight AIDS, Tuberculosis and Malaria have some of their largest programs in Nigeria.
-Canadian organizations such as Plan International Canada, Oxfam-Québec, Mennonite Economic Development Associates of Canada (MEDA) and Grand Challenges Canada are contributing to important development results in Nigeria.
+Canadian organizations such as Plan International Canada, Mennonite Economic Development Associates of Canada (MEDA), Nutrition International and Grand Challenges Canada are contributing to important development results in Nigeria.
+Nationally, ActionAid Nigeria is supporting over 100 women’s rights organizations and networks in Nigeria as part of Canada’s largest Women’s Voice and Leadership project worldwide.

 Canada is closely monitoring the humanitarian situation in Nigeria, particularly the plight of populations affected by the Boko Haram and the Islamic State in West Africa Province (ISWAP) insurgencies, both in Nigeria and throughout the Lake Chad Basin.
 Canada works with international partners to help respond to humanitarian needs in Nigeria as well as those of Nigerian refugees and host communities in the neighbouring Cameroon, Chad and Niger.